google/googletest/README.md

 result output.
 If your test runner understands TAP, you may find it useful.

-[gtest-parallel](https://github.com/google/gtest-parallel) is a test runner that runs tests from your binary in parallel to provide significant speed-up.
+[gtest-parallel](https://github.com/google/gtest-parallel) is a test runner that runs tests from your binary in parallel to provide a significant speedup.

 [GoogleTest Adapter](https://marketplace.visualstudio.com/items?itemName=DavidSchuldenfrei.gtest-adapter)
-is a VS Code extension allowing to view GoogleTest in a tree view and run/debug your tests.
+is a VS Code extension allowing you to view GoogleTest in a tree view and run or debug your tests.

-[C++ TestMate](https://github.com/matepek/vscode-catch2-test-adapter) is a VS Code extension allowing to view GoogleTest in a tree view and run/debug your tests.
+[C++ TestMate](https://github.com/matepek/vscode-catch2-test-adapter) is a VS Code extension allowing you to view GoogleTest in a tree view and run or debug your tests.

 [Cornichon](https://pypi.org/project/cornichon/) is a small Gherkin DSL parser that generates stub code for GoogleTest.